-Our experimental results can be summarised as follows.
+Our experimental results can be summarized as follows.
 When faced with their sole experience subjects seem to use their memory in a rather sophisticated way: They do not rely much on their past performance, and rather rely on some quite sophisticated estimate of their opponent's behavior that varies from one decision node to the other.

 When public statistics are introduced subjects make use of both, their own experience and the public statistic-even if the latter is rather imprecise.
-Only when the stakes are very high coarse public statistics are ignored.
+Only when stakes are high, coarse public statistics are ignored.
 Another effect of providing precise public information is that more subjects start using information-public and private.
-That is, precise public information crowds in the use of private information and reduces the number of non-learners.
+That is, precise public information crowds in the use of private information and reduces the number of nonlearners.
 This may have important consequences for a variety of games and economic applications and deserves further study.
-In that sense we advocate the methodoly of varying public information in experiments.
+In that sense we advocate the methodology of varying public information in experiments.